sinlger/easy-tools/src/tools/jwt-parser/language/jwt-parser.en.md

-# IT Tools - JWT Parser User Guide
+# A Toolio - JWT Parser User Guide

 ## 1. Tool Introduction

-The IT Tools - JWT Parser is a convenient online utility that parses and decodes JSON Web Tokens (JWT).
+The A Toolio - JWT Parser is a convenient online utility that parses and decodes JSON Web Tokens (JWT).
 It offers developers a quick way to view JWT details for debugging, verification, and learning purposes.

 ## 2. Features